NontendoSL/Zelda-a-Link-to-the-Past-TRIBUTE/README.md

 	it into 3 different parts:
 		1st STAGE -> we are in Kakariko Village.
 Fight agains some soldiers to reach the "magic hole".

-		2nd STAGE -> We are teletransported into the Victory Road of Hoenn, a beautiful region of the Pok√©mon World.
+		2nd STAGE -> We are teletransported into the Victory Road of Hoenn, a beautiful region of the PokÈmon World.
 Link is confused, so he will explore this big cave to come back to his home.
 			     - FIRST FLOOR > explore this level until achieve the hookshot inside a big chest.
-You will be able to pass across the broken bridges, with the help of sudowoodos (the Pok√©mon Tree)
+You will be able to pass across the broken bridges, with the help of sudowoodos (the PokÈmon Tree)
 			     - SECOND FLOOR > big rocks will block your path, so take the bombs inside the other big chest and place them next to the rocks.
 You will wake up the slept golems, and will chase you annoy them.
-		3rd STAGE -> Wou will be in the combat arena, where Brendan will give you a little taste of an intense Pok√©mon Combat.
+		3rd STAGE -> Wou will be in the combat arena, where Brendan will give you a little taste of an intense PokÈmon Combat.

-THE POK√âMON COMBAT
+THE POK…MON COMBAT

-	You will have 3 Pok√©mon with a melee and a special attack, that will do more damage to the Pok√©mon enemy.
+	You will have 3 PokÈmon with a melee and a special attack, that will do more damage to the PokÈmon enemy.
 The special attack has got a cooldown time to be cast again.
 At the moment, enemy IA won't attack you.
-It's only a test to see how this mechanic will work. (different Pok√©mon with different attacks & types that will do more or less damage depending the Pok√©mon).
+It's only a test to see how this mechanic will work. (different PokÈmon with different attacks & types that will do more or less damage depending the PokÈmon).

 CHANGELOG
+v0.7

+	Added Pokemon World maps:
+	- Victory League Outdoor.
+	- Victory League Indoor.
+	- Elite Four Dark Room.
+	- Elite Four Ghost Room.
+	- Elite Four Ice Room.
+	- Elite Four Dragon Room.
+	- League Champion Room.
+	Added Zelda World last map:
+	- Pyramid of Power.
+	Added signs to show the path.
+	More sounds, musics and Fx added.
+	Now the bow has an indicator of when the arrow will be shot.
+	Objects can be grabbed and can be thrown at enemies.
+	Zelda UI upgraded, now you can exit by selecting exit option.
+	Pokemon UI upgraded.
+	Minor changes in sounds and Fx.
+	Some dialog addition and changes.
+	Added all pokemon NPC.

 v0.6